thunderseethe/thunderseethe.github.io/content/posts/type-inference.md

   typed_ast: Ast<TypedVar>,
 }
 ```
 One final thing to note, we have no way to return an error from `infer` or `check`.
 We could of course panic, but for the sake of our future selves, we'll return errors with `Result` where relevant.
 It just so happens it's not relevant for constraint generation.
 Our output is a set of constraints.
 It's perfectly valid for us to return a set of constraints that contradict each other.
-We'll discover the contradiction and produce a type error when we try to solve our constraints.
+We discover the contradiction and produce a type error when we try to solve our constraints.
 That means there aren't error cases during constraint generation.
 Neat!

 ### infer
-With that out of the way, we can dive into our implementation of `infer` and `check`.
+With our setup out of the way, we can dive into our implementation of `infer` and `check`.
 We'll cover `infer` first.
-Because our AST begins untyped, we'll always call `infer` first in our type inference, so it is a natural starting point. `infer` is just a match on our input `ast`:
+Because our AST begins untyped, we always call `infer` first in our type inference, so it is a natural starting point. `infer` is just a match on our input `ast`:
 ```rs
 fn infer(
   &mut self,